chenh19/lab/in_silico_research.md

 ![](fig/2-19.png)

 [**Provean Genome**](http://provean.jcvi.org/genome_submit_2.php?species=human)
-- If you are predicting varaints with genomic positions and your variants were originally aligned with GRCh38, you may need to change varaint positions.
-One way to do it is searching the rsIDs in [NCBI SNP](https://www.ncbi.nlm.nih.gov/snp/), rsIDs are unique for each variant and you can find the position of the variants if they were align to GRCh37/hg19.
+- If you are predicting varaints with genomic positions and your variants were originally aligned to GRCh38, you may need to change the varaint positions.
+One way to do it is searching the rsIDs in [NCBI SNP](https://www.ncbi.nlm.nih.gov/snp/), rsIDs are unique for each variant and you can find the position of the same variants if they were align to GRCh37/hg19.
 Another way is using online tools, such as [NCBI Genome Remapping Service](https://www.ncbi.nlm.nih.gov/genome/tools/remap) and [UCSC Lift Genome Annotations](https://genome.ucsc.edu/cgi-bin/hgLiftOver).

 - Input
 ![](fig/2-20.png)